thunderbird-conversations/thunderbird-conversations/docs/Development.md

 --------

 1. Clone the repository
-2. Change into the main folder, run `git submodule init` and `git submodule update`
+2. Change into the main folder, run `git submodule update --init`
 3. Run `npm install`
 4. Run `npm run build`

-This will package a `converstions.xpi` file of the latest codebase which can be installed via add-on manager in Thunderbird (hint: you can drag & drop it onto the add-on manager view).
+This will package a `conversations.xpi` file of the latest codebase which can be installed via add-on manager in Thunderbird (hint: you can drag & drop it onto the add-on manager view).

 Development in the Browser
 --------------------------